 But not always.

+For all the bad there is equal, good.
 In our community, people here are trying to fight, with our dire circumstances, trying to live, and help others live.
 People believe, and I believe, that we are fighting against odds, and we will overcome, and we will celebrate our own victories.

 For every stranger i make smile, to the building recently rehabbed across the street, we will celebrate, together.